dgolteanu/MSc/Lab book/README.md

 ### 2023/02/14
 Fixed error causing data leakage in 10X cross validation leading to inflated accuracy scores & artificially high generalization potential: Distance matrix in training set was only being subset by rows (samples) while retaining all columns (features) including the ones used in the test fold.
 Now Distance matrix rows & columns are subset by training sample indices and test sample indices are used to select samples (rows) while columns are subset on training indices since feature vector length must be the same in train & test sets.
 Therefore, testing set columns are lost but this information is only the relationship between test set samples, not relative to training set & is not considered data leakeage.
+# Only results going forward are used in Thesis and subsequent publications
+## pipeline validation unaffected, ML results need to be re-run
 ### 2023/03/20
 Re-ran MLDSP CLI on cloud with Ontario gisaid dataset **Ontario_gisaid_7** this is a re-run of `Ontario_gisaid_6` (non-deduplicated) with fixed classification code from [2023/02/14](#20230214): `nohup MLDSP daniel_data/Ontario_covid/OneDrive_1_2022-02-06/ daniel_data/Ontario_covid/gisaid_filtered\<10.csv -r Ontario_gisaid_7 &`.